INDIAN JOURNAL OF ARTIFICIAL INTELLIGENCE AND LAW

 Volume 1, Issue 1 (2020)

-The Indian Journal of International Law is a biannual law journal covering technology law in a combination of theoretical and practical approaches.
+The Indian Journal of Artificial Intelligence and Law is a biannual law journal covering technology law in a combination of theoretical and practical approaches.
 It also provides coverage of the relationship between law and artificial intelligence in businesses, education, research and innovation practices.

 The journal publishes 2 issues per year in due frequency.

-To establish the manifest nature of academic learning and research in AI Ethics by endorsing systemic studies and exploration in various dimensions of AI and Social Sciences;
+To establish the manifest nature of academic learning and research in AI Ethics by endorsing systemic studies and exploration in various dimensions of AI and Social Sciences through professional enculturation;

 To encourage academic and applied innovation in AI Ethics and Law by democratizing and opening opportunities in publication, presentation and discussions for R&D Projects;